kstonekuan/telegram-notification-mcp/README.md

 pnpm run deploy
 ```

+**Alternative: Continuous Deployment**

+You can also set up continuous deployment directly from the cloudflare dashboard.
+Learn more about [git integration with cloudflare](https://developers.cloudflare.com/pages/configuration/git-integration/)

 ### Claude Code Configuration

 Add the MCP server to Claude Code using the CLI via SSE transport: